 - Top-Selling Items: top 5 items ranged by the number of units sold.
 The user also can see how much profits he got from selling those items.

 - Top-Selling Brands: shows which brands have more share in sales.

 - Average Sales: average income and profit that the retailer make over a certain period of time.

 To bring a little fun into charts and numbers, the designer chose a vibrant color palette that creates an appealing and clean look.
 For primary colors, deep blue and vibrant blue was chosen; for additional accents, the turquoise color was picked.
 The choice of background color turned on light to make the layout airy and easy to scan.

 Also, one of the main requirements was to create a fee calculator to easily account selling fees for marketplaces such as eBay, GOAT, StockX, and others.
 For marketplaces that are used most frequently by the user, it is possible to make a preset.

 Inventory, Sales, Expenses

-For tracking selling inventory and monitor the status of the products, there is an Inventory page.
+For tracking selling inventory and monitoring the status of the products, there is an Inventory page.
 It was important to make interaction with inventory and sales pages convenient and as clear as possible because these pages are the ones the retailer interacts with most often.

 As there are a lot of properties that need to be filled to create a new item, the designer added a ‘Duplicate item’ feature.
-So, if retailers have similar items in different sizes and colors they can just duplicate an existing item and change some of the properties.
+So, if retailers have similar items in different sizes and colors, they can just duplicate an existing item and change some of the properties.

 In order to simplify the transition to the platform for new users, the ability to import sales information from Excel has been added.
 So, in general, there are three ways to add information to sales: